Natkeeran/Notes/islandora-8-multilanguage.md

 Go back to home, you should be able to view content in the language selected in the language switcher.

+## Field Label Translations
+If you need the field labels of the Repositiry Item displayed in a different language, additional configuration is needed. `Configuration translation` module in the core needs to be enabled.
+Note that this will enable User Interface translation as well.
+Each field label needs to be translated.
+Cache should be cleared to see the changes.

 ## Further Reading
 * [Multilingual guide](https://www.drupal.org/docs/8/multilingual)